NCAA football championships (Philippines)

-The National Collegiate Athletic Association football championship is held every early part of the year (January).
+The National Collegiate Athletic Association football championship is held every early part of the year.

 The football season is divided into two conferences (tournaments).
-Out of the eight NCAA schools, only four fields a team in the football tournament.
+Out of the eight NCAA schools, so far four fielded a team in the football tournament.

 The teams face each other once every conference.
 The teams with the most points on the league table advances in the Championship game.

 If a team wins both conferences, the Championship game is omitted, and the winning team from both conferences is the champion.